samunruh86/retailstride/admin/markdown/assurance.md

 Retail Stride was built to serve brands that care about **how** their products reach customers, not just **where** they sell.
 We act as a **credibility layer** between manufacturers and independent retailers, ensuring that pricing, presentation, and channel control remain consistent from warehouse to shelf.

-Every policy, audit, and system on this page exists to uphold one standard:
+Every policy, audit, and system on this page exists to uphold one standard: **Authorized.
-> **Authorized.
 Reliable.
 Protected.**

 ---

-© 2025 Retail Stride LLC — All rights reserved.
-Participation subject to MAP compliance, retailer verification, and ongoing network review.